 - An abstract that contains abbreviations and acronyms.
 Generally, it is recommended to avoid using acronyms and abbreviations in an abstract since the reader may not be familiar with them.
 Moreover since abstracts are short, it is typically unnecessary to define abbreviations in an abstract.

 - An abstract that contains citations, or refer to tables and figures.
-An abstract should never contain citations, except in some exceptional cases.
+An abstract should not contain citations, except in some exceptional cases.
 Moreover, an abstract should never refer to figures or tables.

 - An abstract that contains irrelevant details.
 Given that an abstract is often restricted to a maximum length, it is important to avoid wasting this space by discussing details that are not important.
 Thus, the abstract should be concisely written and focus on the key points of the paper.